johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ## INTRODUCTION

 This tutorial aims to introduce the functionality of the pipelines by easily recreating the enamel paleoproteomic-based phylogeny of *Homo antecessor* from [Welker et al.2020](https://www.nature.com/articles/s41586-020-2153-8) & *Gigantopithecus blacki* from [Welker 2019 et. al.](https://www.nature.com/articles/s41586-019-1728-8).
-The goal here is not to support one phylogenetic tree over others but rather showcase how to run the different modules of PaleoProPhyler utilising the available palaeoproteomic data.
+The goal here is not to support the phylogenetic placement of these species, but rather to showcase how running the different modules of PaleoProPhyler in conjunction with the published paleo-proteomes can reproduce the results presented in those publications.
 The tutorial is written with a non-bioinformatics background audience in mind and proceeds in a step by step manner, trying to explain as much as possible in each step.

 <br/><br/>
 <br/><br/>